 Wondering whether signing up to Swagbucks is a reliable way to make a bit of extra cash?
-This Swagbucks review will tell you all you need to know.
+This Swagbucks review tells you all you need to know.

-SwagBucks has managed to hold on to a very respectable TrustPilot score of 8.3 out of 10 since we first looked at it back in 2018.
+The first bit of good news is that SwagBucks has managed to hold on to a very respectable TrustPilot score of 4.3 out of 5.
 Could this be a survey site that’s actually worth joining?
 It certainly seems worthy of a detailed exploration.

 What is Swagbucks?